 What is it?

-The meta description is the text displayed in search engine results below the Title and URL of a page, and is generally capped at around 156 characters.
+The meta description is the text displayed in search engine results below the Title and URL of a page.

 In HTML, a meta description looks like this: